 So we'll have to wait and see.

-Do you in any way see that there is a connection in terms of the embracing of the Black Lives Matter movement, the economic decline, especially disproportionately impacting black Americans the last eight years under President Obama, impacting a lot of of what's going on in inner cities?
+Do you in any way see that there is a connection in terms of the embracing of the Black Lives Matter movement, the economic decline, especially disproportionately impacting black Americans the last eight years under President Obama, impacting a lot of what's going on in inner cities?

-Yeah, so it's such a shame because a lot of the inner cities are reacting that way.
+You know, so it's such a shame because a lot of the inner cities are reacting that way.

 And so there's a desperation, economic desperation.

-Then there's this universal distrust, unfortunately, for law enforcement, and frankly, what a thankless job to be a police officer these days.
+And frankly, what a thankless job to be a police officer these days.

-They're giving their lives for the communities, they're out there walking the beat, they're trying to secure the communities, make them safer, and yet they're being targeted.
+They're trying to secure the communities, make them safer, and yet they're being targeted.

 We are not in their minds.

-We don't know what they were reacting to.
+We don't know what they're reacting to.

 But these are individuals that had a lot of training.